hyperspy/hyperspyUI/DEV-README.txt

 Note, the type conversion is handled by QSettings, so consult its docs for expected behavior and supported types.

-The Settings class also has the utility fucntion get_or_prompt, which either fetches a previously specified setting, or prompts the user for it.
+The Settings class also has the utility function get_or_prompt, which either fetches a previously specified setting, or prompts the user for it.
 The prompt will then have a "Remember this choice" checkbox, which if checked will store the users selection in the specified setting key.